h2oai/h2o-tutorials/tutorials/deeplearning/deeplearning.md

 * Deep Learning Tips & Tricks

 ## Introduction
 This tutorial shows how a H2O [Deep Learning](http://en.wikipedia.org/wiki/Deep_learning) model can be used to do supervised classification and regression.
 This tutorial covers usage of H2O from R. A python version of this tutorial will be available as well in a separate document.
 This file is available in plain R, R markdown and regular markdown formats, and the plots are available as PDF files.

+If run from plain R, execute R in the directory of this script.
+If run from RStudio, be sure to setwd() to the location of this script. h2o.init() starts H2O in R's current working directory. h2o.importFile() looks for files from the perspective of where H2O was started.

 More examples and explanations can be found in our [H2O Deep Learning booklet](http://h2o.ai/resources/) and on our [H2O Github Repository](http://github.com/h2oai/h2o-3/).
 The PDF slide deck can be found [on Github](https://github.com/h2oai/h2o-world-2015-training/raw/master/tutorials/deeplearning/H2ODeepLearning.pdf).

 ### H2O R Package